 Research background

-Multiple classes of molecular biomarkers were studied as potential predictors for rectal cancer (RC) response but no literature to date has provided enough sufficient evidence for any of them to be introduced into clinical practice.
+Multiple classes of molecular biomarkers were studied as potential predictors for rectal cancer (RC) response but there was no sufficient evidence for any of them to be introduced into clinical practice.

 Research motivation

 To assess the predictive effect of pre-neoadjuvant chemoradiotherapy (NCRT) carcinoembryonic antigen (CEA) and cancer antigen 19-9 (CA19-9) levels on the prognosis of stage II/III RC patients.